tnakatani/cs6601_assignment_2/README.md

 ### The Game

- The rules of Dead-end Isolation are simple.
-There are two players, one game piece and a 7-by-7 grid of squares.
-At the beginning of the game, the first player places the piece on any square.
-From that point on, the players altenate turns moving the piece like a Queen in chess (any number of open squares vertically, horizontally, or diagonally).
+ The rules of 2 Queen's Isolation are simple.
+There are two players, four game pieces and a 7-by-7 grid of squares.
+At the beginning of the game, the first player places both the piece on any two different squares.
+From that point on, the players altenate turns moving both the piece like a Queen in chess (any number of open squares vertically, horizontally, or diagonally).
 When the piece is moved, the square that was previously occupied is blocked.
 That square can not be used for the remainder of the game.
 The piece can not move through blocked squares.
-The first player who is unable to move loses.
+The first player who is unable to move any one of the queen loses.

 ### The Files

 While you'll only have to edit and submit `player_submission.py`, there are a number of notable files:

 1. `isolation.py`: Includes the `Board` class and a function for printing out a game as text.
+Avoid changing contents of this file.
+We have same file on server's side.
 2. `player_submission.py`: Where you'll implement required methods for your agents.
 3. `player_submission_tests.py`: Sample tests to validate your agents locally.
 3. `test_players.py`: Example agents used to play isolation locally.